ccs-amsterdam/workshop-codequality/structure.md

     evaluate_character(output, word, guess, i)
 ```

-In this case, the direct benefit of turning the loop body into a fuction is not immediately clear.
+In this case, the direct benefit of turning the loop body into a function is not immediately clear.
 However, this is very useful if operation is used in different places of the code.
 But also in a case like this, moving the code into a separate function can help for readability,
 as it decreases the complexity of the main loop, making it easier to get a quick overview of what happens in each step,